20 BEST Things To Do In Kelowna (British Columbia)

 Go for Brunch

 Trying local brunch spots is one of my top things to do when visiting a new place.
-Going out for brunch really feels like “vacay mode”.
+Going out for brunch really feels like “vacay mode.”
 There are many delicious options to choose from.
-Here are some of my favourites that I have tried when I visit Kelowna.
+Here are some of my favourites I have tried when visiting Kelowna.

 • Krafty Kitchen + Cafe takes a casual farm-to-table approach.
 What I love most is the “Hip Hop Brunch” that they offer on Saturdays and Sundays from 9am until 2pm.
 My favourite brunch item on their menu is the “Truffle on my Mind” big bowl.
 Topped with cheese curds, this is a great opportunity to get to try a slice of a Canadian specialty.